The following popup is sure to send a shiver down your spine:

 You can also get a free SSL certificate in just a few quick steps.
 Learn how to get a Free SSL Certificate here.

-Why your site needs an SSL certificate
+Why you need an SSL certificate for your website

 1. It validates your identity

 Verifying the credentials of the entity requesting an SSL certificate is part of the process that Certificate Authorities go through when issuing them.
 It’s a fairly comprehensive process that involves multiple credible sources of verification.
 Thus, when you have an SSL certificate on your site, savvy visitors know that you’re in fact who you say you are, making them more likely to trust you.

 2. It enables you to securely accept payments, protect passwords, and gather information via forms